ViktorAryd/katacoda-scenarios/firecracker/step3.md

       "action_type": "InstanceStart"
    }'`{{Execute}}

 When running this command, you should receive one last 204 response, and text should start appearing in the first terminal window.
-If you instead recieve an empty response from the server, and find the error message 'Error creating the Kvm object' in the first terminal, then kvm is probably not supported in your environment.
-If you're running the tutorial on katacoda, you probably didn't pay enough attention to step one.
-If running it locally, it might have to do with kvm permissions, and could be fixable.
+If you instead recieve an empty response, and find an error message in the first terminal, then kvm is probably not supported in your environment.
+If you're running on katacoda, take another look at step one.
+If running locally, it might have to do with kvm permissions.

 Assuming you did recieve a 204 response, the mivroVM should now be up and running and ready to use!